mehulagg/gitlab/doc/integration/jira/development_panel.md

 With Jira [Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html), you can use GitLab to add Jira comments, log time spent on the issue, or apply any issue transition.

-For more information on using Jira Smart Commits to track time against an issue, specify an issue transition, or add a custom comment, read the Atlassian page [Using Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html).
+For more information about using Jira Smart Commits to track time against an issue, specify an issue transition, or add a custom comment, read the Atlassian page [Using Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html).